zachalbert/zachalbert.com_v6-build/_posts/2013-06-20-rapid-prototyping-toolbox-for-designers.md

 Foundation is a frontend framework that gives you baked-in support for responsive grid systems, modals, image carousels, etc. It makes it easy to do 95% of what you&#8217;d want to do for a blog or marketing site, and makes CSS layout more sensical (once you learn the system).

-### Prerequisites and a Disclaimer
+## Prerequisites

 Before diving into Jekyll and Foundation 4, you should have a reasonable grasp on HTML and CSS.
 You don&#8217;t need to be an expert, though you should know how to Google markup structures you&#8217;re unfamiliar with.
 Though Javascript or dynamic scripting experience helps, it&#8217;s not **required**.
 It will simply make it easier to work with Foundation&#8217;s included Javascript components.
-And now, disclaimer time—in the style of [@ProbablyMonty][2].

-**Is this a step-by-step tutorial?**

-This isn&#8217;t a step-by-step tutorial as much as a general guide for how I used the tools to make something.

-**But, there are many steps to a prototype before you get to code!**

-You&#8217;re right.
-I&#8217;m not going to talk about the process from idea to sketch to finished comp.
-This is, after all, a prototyping toolbox *for designers*, so I assume you already have a process that works for you.
-Many designers I know might be able to wade into the code a bit, but don&#8217;t really have a solid way of turning their design comps into working code.

-**You talk about a prototype than can handle production traffic, but what do you know about production traffic?**

-Very little, thanks for asking.
-I&#8217;m a designer, and have merely observed coworkers dealing with real production traffic.
-WelcomeMat.co got only 7,000 unique visits in its first week of life.
-Now I&#8217;m not talking about developer or ops replacement here—for any real app or business you hope to launch, you&#8217;re gonna have to talk to someone who knows what they&#8217;re doing.

-**So why isn&#8217;t this a tutorial on how to use Jekyll and Foundation 4?**

-Well, mostly because that seems like it would be a lot of work.
-If you&#8217;d like to see a real tutorial, [tweet me][3] with how many donuts you plan on bribing me with to write it.

-**…but but but, Bootstrap is better!**

-You are, of course, referring to [Twitter Bootstrap][4], another equally amazing frontend framework.
-And you may be right, too.
-However, hold your horses&#8211;I&#8217;ll get to why I picked Foundation later.
-The TL;DR here is that the tool that you know better is the one you should be using.

-**…but but but, LESS is better for designers than SASS/Compass!**

-See point #4.

-**Whoaaaa there, hold up.
-I have to use the terminal?**

-First, suck it up.
-The terminal is not nearly as complex as Photoshop.
-Second, [read this][5].
-  8. **I&#8217;m a real developer, and you&#8217;ve offended me with this post!
-    **That&#8217;s very likely.
-I&#8217;m a designer primarily, so I&#8217;m going to get some things wrong.
-I am a lover of learning, however, so [let me know][3] what computer science atrocities I&#8217;ve committed and I&#8217;ll be happy to correct them.
-I *do* credit a real developer for inspiring me to pick up Jekyll, however—[@gesa][6] (who elects presidents and makes grid-systems dance before her very eyes).
-However, I am solely responsible for taking her pure, honest instruction and perverting it to the form you see here.

-### **What the perfect rapid prototyping toolbox looks like**
+## What the perfect rapid prototyping toolbox looks like

 I&#8217;ve used a few tools during the course of my career building Internet, but certainly not all of them.
 I&#8217;m not out to find the very best of the best, but rather the tools that satisfy my criteria for success.
 They should: